 By default, page admins can do everything.
 If you select the appropriate option in the plugin settings, editors can also create and manage ads.
 By default, other default user groups can’t do anything.

 With Advanced Ads Pro, there are three capability roles that you can also assign to individual users:

 - Ad Manager – can manage new and existing ads but not change plugin options

 - Ad User – can only see the Ad icon in the post content editor

 You can assign these user roles to each user individually.
 Just go to Users > All Users and select their profile, then scroll down until you see the following option:

-The role you select here will be added in addition to the existing user role and not override it.
+The role you select here will be added to the current user role and not overriding it.
 So with this option, it is possible to give a post author access to manage ads without making him a site admin or editor.

 You don’t have access to ads

-If you see the following warning when you try to create or edit an ad then please read on.
+If you see the following warning when you try to create or edit an ad, please read on.